-Supporting Agencies: BOF/Joint Institute for Wood Products Innovation, CAL FIRE, CEC, UCCE
+Supporting Agencies: CAL FIRE, CNRA, BOF

 - 1.4.
-Convening and Information Sharing: Support development of a collaboration network between wood sector organizations to ensure access to available information. - 1.4.1.
+Convening and Information Sharing: Support development of a collaboration network among wood sector organizations to ensure access to available information. - 1.4.1.
 Develop a public campaign to market the value of wood and woody biomass products at large scale.

 Problem Statement: The social and political license to operate remains a significant barrier to forest restoration activities.
-Wood products have a negative reputation among the public due to forestry policies of the past.
-If a "California First" or "Wood First" initiative is adopted (action 2.2 below) it will need significant public support to be effective.
+Wood products have a negative reputation among the public due to forestry policies of the past - and in California, bond measures and major legislation require supermajorities in the Legislature and/or public votes.
+Both the State Senate and the general electorate need to be informed about the critical value of wood fiber and biomass use - including the potential to store carbon in wood products, to avoid carbon emissions through a reduction in open pile burns, and to restore our forests to historical carbon storage capacities.
+Further, if a "Wood First" initiative is adopted (action 2.2 below) it will need significant support from the general public to be effective.

 Action: Hire an external firm to design and run campaigns and workshops specifically encouraging collective and individual action to support wood product markets.

 Potentially engage UC and CSU systems in a competition for storytelling, assets, and campaign concepts.